NicoleK286/nicolek286.github.io/README.md

 - Used geospatial and statistical data analysis to study the access to care patterns among older adults using Medicare certified facilities across the continental US.
 - Employed clustering, and principal component analysis to determine which characteristics of services offered and patient demographics could be used to aggregate skilled nursing and hospice facilities into distinct groups.

+### CLASSIFYING SPACE OBJECTS USING PREDICTIVE MODELING

+- Tested machine learning models including Random Forest and XG Boost to classify space objects into debris or payload using publicly available Two-Line element (TLE) data to determine which could achieve the highest accuracy (above 96%) in the shortest amount of time, with the fewest number of features.

+### SLEEP STAGE ANALYSIS USING BAYESIAN NETWORKS

+- Used Bayesian network analysis to determine how sleep features influence sleep stage transitions (waking, REM stages) using sleep EEG patient data and analyze their relationship to each other and sleep stage prediction.

 ## Education
 - M.S., Applied Data Science	| Indiana University Purdue University Indianapolis (IUPUI), USA (_May 2024_)